donasam/Employee-Data-Analysis/Documentation.md

 ![12_2](https://user-images.githubusercontent.com/83896298/169621478-7178d07d-6e5a-4c00-91bc-150dc6090e1f.png)

-**listing total number of employees in each department**
+**Listing total number of employees in each department**

 select D.dept_name,count(DE.emp_no) as no_of_employees from d_department_employees DE join d_departments D on D.dept_no = DE.dept_no group by D.dept_name;

 ![12_3](https://user-images.githubusercontent.com/83896298/169621519-04fbcb57-a7a0-41c1-9972-31120c377e02.png)

-**displaying the employee name,employee number and salary of each employee**
+**Displaying the employee name,employee number and salary of each employee**

 select EC.emp_no, EC.emp_name,S.salary from employeesnew EC join d_salaries S on S.emp_no = EC.emp_no;

 ![12_4](https://user-images.githubusercontent.com/83896298/169621551-62d42a32-4b13-41ac-9fc5-6572db38c1a7.png)

-**listing the number of male and female employees in each department**
+**Listing the number of male and female employees in each department**

 select D.dept_name,E.sex,count(E.sex) as count_of_male_female from d_employees E join d_department_employees DE on E.emp_no = DE.emp_no join d_departments D on D.dept_no = DE.dept_no group by D.dept_name,E.sex;